forcedotcom/source-deploy-retrieve/contributing/metadata.md

 ### Caveats

-Only source:push and source:pull support source tracking so the target types must be MDAPI addressable on the server.
-If they aren’t then special code is needed to support source tracking for these components.
+Only `source:push` and `source:pull` support source tracking, so the target types must be MDAPI addressable on the server.
+If they aren’t MDAPI addressable, special code is needed to support source tracking for these components.
 See the document [Metadata API Types: End to End, Cradle to Grave](https://docs.google.com/document/d/13jJLbM_ztS0tOOV8bQzNAnEFbL5MY4rNLa18oDV2SCs/edit?usp=sharing) (Salesforce internal only) for more details.

 ## Unit Testing